We start February 1st. If you want to get in for privates before February just let me know.

 Beginner CAMP!
 Intermediate CAMP!
 Beginner CAMP!
 Intermediate CAMP!

 2. Mastering the Mile (MTM): Monday nights – For intermediate swimmers who want to become faster and more efficient in the water.
 The workouts are tailored to the participants.
-For those looking to do an Olympic or Half Iron Man distance.
+For those looking to do a fast Sprint, Olympic or Half Iron Man distance.
 Also to work on form and speed for any distance.
 This is not a Learn to Swim (LTS) class.
-Prep for Tri Tulsa & Red Man Olympic Distance events in September.
 Requirements: Able to Swim a 500 continuously.

 LTS & MTM classes include: One Video of your stroke with detailed e-mail of what to work on, drill instruction, dry land exercises, and pacing and mental prep. for race day.
 Also includes workouts to do between classes and personalized swim notes.

 Where: ORU Aerobics Center 50 meter indoor pool.

-Date: Camps will start July 8th for 8 weeks.
-They will meet every week for the 8 weeks unless the pool is closed.
-As of now, no class July 29 & Sept.
-2. Class size limited to aprox.
+Date: Camps will start January 13h for 10 weeks.
+They will meet every Monday for the 10 weeks unless the pool is closed.
+Each class size is limited to aprox.
 12. Sign up early!